slatedocs/slate/source/includes/api/_api.md

 ## Retrieve previously recorded data

-This endpoint allows the user to retreive prevously entered data by providing a start time, and endtime and the metrics to be retrieved.
+This endpoint allows the user to retrieve previously entered data by providing a start time, an end time and the metrics to be retrieved.

 ### HTTP Request
 `GET https://api.sensum.co/v0/data/`